 In light of the Equifax breach, let me assure you that the security of our Verifyfast customer data is our top priority.

 As Verifyfast is one of our top brands at Emptech, we take seriously the sensitive data of others.

-We make extensive use of industry standard best practices when safeguarding information stored on Verifyfast servers, databases, and backups.
+We make extensive use of industry-standard best practices when safeguarding information stored on Verifyfast servers, databases, and backups.
 This includes, but is not limited to: encrypted transmission of any customer data, secure storage of said data, network and host firewalls, intrusion prevention systems, disaster recovery solutions, and much more.
-Additionally, all Verifyfast servers are housed in secure SSAE 16 and SOC 2 audited facilities and is protected against disasters such as power loss, fires, flooding, and others.
+Additionally, all Verifyfast servers are housed in secure SSAE 16 and SOC 2 audited facilities and are protected against disasters such as power loss, fires, flooding, and others.

 We are committed to continually monitoring the integrity of our data, systems, and networks.
 We routinely audit our security practices and revise them, adding complementary processes and technologies as needed.Outsource your verification of income and employment and reduce costs while protecting sensitive employee data.